Home

 Treadmills come with gauges that indicate running speed, distance and time you've run.
 Some of the best treadmills can even tell you how many calories burned running and even your target heart rate.

--Most gauges are calibrated for the average runner, and so the readout for calories burned running, may be off by as much as 20% for some runners.
-Even those that have you enter your weight first are not always accurate; there are just too many variables from person to person.
+-Most gauges are calibrated for the average runner, and so the readout for calories burned running may be off by as much as 20% for some runners.
+Even those who have entered your weight first are not always accurate; there are just too many variables from person to person.

-But if you're using a second hand treadmill, it's still very important to be sure these gauges do work.
-They may be a little inaccurate, but they really are unbelievable motivators and a great way to track your progress, and to set goals for yourself.
+But if you're using a second hand treadmill, it's still very important to make sure these gauges do work .
+They may be a little inaccurate, but they really are incredible motivators and a great way to track your progress, and to set goals for yourself.

 To burn off one pound of fat you'll need to burn 3500 calories, so if you're running to lose weight -you'll need to change your eating habits as well for faster and more long-term weight loss.

--Many treadmills also offer pre-set programs.
-Treadmill running programs often include programs for weight loss as well as hill climbing, endurance and speed programs.
+Many treadmills also offer pre-set programs.
+Treadmill running programs often include weight loss programs as well as hill climbing, endurance and speed programs.

 Many machines also offer you the ability to custom-design your own programs.
-This setup is ideal for the beginner runner as well as for experienced runners who have been running for-ever and are using a treadmill to fill in the gaps in their running training schedule.
+This setup is ideal for the novice runner as well as for experienced runners who have been running for ever and are using a treadmill to fill in the gaps in their running training schedule.

 -As an example: If you're training to run a race or a marathon and it's been pouring rain all week, you can still get your required miles in on the treadmill.